-Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port (Note 3) on the motherboard.
-Then connect the power connector from your power supply to the hard drive
+Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
+If there is more than one SATA controller on your motherboard, refer to "Chapter 1," "Hardware Installation," to identify the SATA controller for the SATA port.
+(For example, on this motherboard, the SATA2_0, SATA2_1, SATA2_2, SATA2_3, SATA2_4 and SATA2_5 ports are supported by P55 Chipset.)
+Then connect the power connector from your power supply to the hard drive.

-(Note 1) Skip this step if you do not want to create RAID array on the SATA controller.
+(Note 1) Skip this step if you do not want to create RAID array.